PeteIG/PRB_Portfolio/README.md

     - It offers insights into:

         * The diversity and scope of completed projects.
-        * Technical skills and tools worked with in these projects.
+        * Technical skills and tools worked with, in these projects.
         * Clickable links to read more about each project.